espanol

 • Engine Defects: Defective engine components is a significant issue with the GMC Terrain 2010.
 Numerous customers have complained about lousy engine timing chains, defective rings, engine cracks, and excessive oil consumption.

 • Defective Airbags: Airbag defect is a major setback for the 2012 GMC Terrain SUV AWD.
 For instance, a driver was driving at 35 MPH and could not stop when two vehicles collided.
 The brakes malfunctioned while the airbags couldn’t deploy.
+On May 24, 2018, General Motors recalled certain 2018 GMC Terrain models due to a faulty sensing module that might not shut down properly.

 • Defective Wipers: A wiper is a crucial visibility accessory that comes in handy when it’s raining.
 Unfortunately, many consumers who’ve bought or leased the 2013 GMC SUV AWD complained about defective wipers.
 There are several reasons behind a malfunctioning wiper, including torn or faulty motor, a clogged washer nozzle, or a burnt fuse.